 If it hurts to talk, chew, or yawn, your temporomandibular joint (TMJ) could be the culprit.
 TMJ is the hinge that connects your jaw bone to your skull and allows you to open and close your mouth.
 Each time you talk, chew and yawn, your TMJ is at work.
 When this joint malfunctions, you may feel pain, stiffness, and ‘clicking’ or ‘popping’ sensations with these movements.

-Problems in the joint are called temporomandibular disorders (TMD) and have many causes, including jaw injuries (whether whiplash from a car accident or a direct blow), arthritis, teeth grinding while sleeping, and ill-fitting dentures.
+Problems in this joint are called temporomandibular disorders (TMD) and have many causes, including jaw injuries (whether whiplash from a car accident or a direct blow), arthritis, teeth grinding while sleeping, and ill-fitting dentures.
 Stress can also be a contributing factor for many people.

 A variety of treatment approaches can be used to restore normal movement patterns in the jaw and relieve pain or discomfort.
 After examining the joint and understanding the causes of your TMD, the physiotherapists at Summit Physiotherapy will create a treatment plan that may include the following techniques: